rayto510/changeguard/docs/devops/DOCKER_BOOTSTRAP.md

 - Docker version 20.10+ or higher
 - Docker Compose version 2.0+ or higher
 - At least 4GB of available RAM
-- 5GB of disk space
+- 10GB of disk space (additional space for Python dependencies)

 ### Installing Docker